Geghamt/odin-recipes/README.md

 # odin-recipes
-This is a creating a reciprs project to showcase what I have learned so far
+This is to create a "recipes" project to showcase what I have learned so far